clemsonacm/presentations/sources/linux/linux.md

 ## Shell Scripts

-- put commands into a file to run them all at once repeatidly
+- put commands into a file to run them all at once repeatedly
 - add `#!/bin/bash` as the first line
 - one command per line
 - `chmod u+x script.sh`